How Forgiveness & Gratitude Directly Impact Happiness

 - All the people that have taught me to believe in myself, love myself, and/or stick up for myself

 If you have intense and frequent negative thoughts about the past, it’s likely that these thoughts will block any positive emotions like contentment and satisfaction.
 Sometimes it might seem like there are good reasons for not forgiving and for holding on to bitterness.
-If you’re having trouble deciding whether to forgive, you might want to evaluate the pros and cons of forgiveness.
+After all, it would seem that if we hold onto the resentment we are less likely to be hurt by them again.
+By learning about what forgiveness really is about, maybe it won’t be so scary to forgive after all.

 If you choose to reconcile with a person after you’ve come to terms with a situation, there might be even more benefits.
 Your relationship with that forgiven person is likely to improve greatly—and better relationships can lead to increased happiness.